PaulToast/Teensy-Delay-Pedal/README.md

-# DIY Delay-Effektgerät mit dem Teensy 4.1 – Kurzanleitung
+# DIY Delay Effect Pedal using the Teensy 4.1

-XXX
+This article details the implementation of a DIY audio effect pedal and provides a step-by-step guide.

 <a name="toc"></a>
 ## Table of Contents